finleyowen/zyra/README.md

 ## Demonstration

-Check out the [demo program](./demos/v0.0.1/sample.in.z) and it's [compiled C++ output](./demos/v0.0.1/sample.out.cpp), or check out the [side-by-side comparison](./demos/v0.0.1/diff.txt) to get an idea of the sorts of syntactic sugars supported by Zyra.
+Check out this [demo program](./demos/v0.0.1/demo.in.z) and it's [compiled C++ output](./demos/v0.0.1/demo.out.cpp), or check out the [side-by-side comparison](./demos/v0.0.1/diff.txt) to get an idea of the sorts of syntactic sugars supported by Zyra.

 ## Getting Started - Building from Source